zack-bitcoin/amoveo/docs/other_blockchains/the_defence_of_pos.md

 But, it does not matter whether value takes the form of stake locked into the blockchain, or business reputation, or anything else.
 The [same game theory holds. the bribe is much smaller than how much value it can destroy](https://github.com/zack-bitcoin/amoveo/blob/master/docs/basics/market_failure.md).

-Anonymous Eth research who is desiging Eth 2.0
+Anonymous Eth researcher who is designing Eth 2.0
 =========

 argument 1: